vivekstalin/gold-rate-update-app/README.md

 This app will provide updates on the opening price and the closing price of 24/22KT gold in INR (picked from a trustable jewellery website) and the price details will be received via whatsapp to your mobile number at the start and end of the market of a day.

+**Technology brief:**
+1. Achieved whatsapp messaging using Twilio Whatsapp API sandbox
+2. Business logic is achieved using serveless computing capaility in Heroku PaaS
+3. The automation is programmed using Python.
+Some key packages used are listed below:
+4.   twilio==6.47.0
+     ApScheduler==3.6.3
+     beautifulsoup4==4.9.3
+     bs4==0.0.1